Street-View Image Generation from a Bird's-Eye View Layout: Method

 To help the model attend to relevant tokens both in the camera and BEV feature space, we introduce positional embeddings.
 We take inspiration from work on BEV segmentation~\cite{zhouCrossviewTransformersRealtime2022} on alignment between the BEV and first-person view (FPV) perspectives.

 \paragraph{Camera Embedding} In order to align image tokens with BEV tokens, we use the known intrinsics and extrinsics to reproject from image coordinates to world coordinates.
-Given a token in image space, $z_{k,ij}$, we convert to homogeneous coordinates and obtain a direction vector in the ego frame as follows:
+Given a token in image space, $z^{c}_{k,ij}\in\mathbb{R}^2$, we convert to homogeneous coordinates, $\bar{z}^{c}_{k,ij}$ and obtain a direction vector in the ego frame as follows:

-We use a 1D convolution, $\theta_c(d)\in \mathbb{R}^{n \times h_c \times w_c \times n_{emb}}$, to encode our direction vector in the latent space of the transformer.
-We encode our image tokens using a shared learnable embedding $\lambda_c(z_{k, ij}) \in \mathbb{R}^{n_{emb}}$, and add a per-token learnable parameter, $\Lambda^{c}_{k, ij}\in \mathbb{R}^{n_{emb}}$, across image tokens:
+We use a 1D convolution, $\theta_c(d)\in \mathbb{R}^{n \times h_c \times w_c \times n_{emb}}$, to encode our direction vector in the latent space of the transformer, $n_{emb}$.
+We encode our image tokens using a shared learnable embedding $\lambda_c(z^{c}_{k, ij}) \in \mathbb{R}^{n_{emb}}$, and add a per-token learnable parameter, $\Lambda^{c}_{k, ij}\in \mathbb{R}^{n_{emb}}$, across image tokens:

-\paragraph{BEV Embedding} To align our BEV tokens with our image tokens, we perform a similar operation as in \cref{eq:image_embedding} and use the known BEV layout dimensions to obtain coordinates in the ego frame, $t_{xy}$, for each token and encode these into our transformer latent space, with $\theta_b(t)\in \mathbb{R}^{h_b \times w_b \times n_{emb}}$.
-We similarly use a shared learnable embedding for our discrete tokens, $\lambda(z_{xy}) \in \mathbb{R}^{n_{emd}}$, and a per-token learnable parameter, $\Lambda_{xy}$:
+\paragraph{BEV Embedding} To align our BEV tokens with our image tokens, we perform a similar operation as in \cref{eq:image_embedding} and use the known BEV layout dimensions to obtain coordinates in the ego frame.
+We obtain $t_{yx}\in \mathbb{R}^2$, where $y,x$ correspond to the row and column indices of discrete BEV representation, for each token and encode these into our transformer latent space, with $\theta_b(t)\in \mathbb{R}^{h_b \times w_b \times n_{emb}}$.
+We similarly use a shared learnable embedding for our discrete tokens, $\lambda(z^{b}_{yx}) \in \mathbb{R}^{n_{emb}}$, and a per-token learnable parameter, $\Lambda_{yx}$: